 If the cabinets have an existing oil-based finish, and you want to paint with latex paint, you need to prime first with an alkyd or 100 percent latex primer.
 Use a shellac-based stain-blocking primer if the cabinets are heavily stained or smoke-damaged.
 Apply at least two top coats, using latex enamel and a synthetic-bristle brush.
 You'll probably want to avoid oil-based enamels; they have higher levels of VOCs and are illegal in some states, such as California.
 Paint with even strokes, beginning at the top of each surface and working your way down.
 Finish each stroke on fresh paint -- a procedure known as painting toward the wet edge.

 Glazing and Clear-Coating

 After the base coat has cured for two or three days, you can add effects by glazing, which means to apply a thin coat of a paint of another color and wipe strategically to create shading effects.
-You can use a gel stain for this; it is easy to use and produces wood-tone effects that add antique nuances.
-Whether or not you glaze, you should protect the finish by applying at least one coat of water-based polyurethane.
+Gel stain can be used for this; it is easy to use and produces wood-tone effects that add antique nuances.
+Whether or not you glaze, the finish should be protected by applying at least one coat of water-based polyurethane.
 If you apply two coats, scuff the first one with 220-grit sandpaper before you apply the next coat to ensure the smoothest topcoat.